kristopherjohnson/KJSimpleBinding/README.markdown

         [super viewWillDisappear:animated];
     }

+Call the `-removeAllBindings` method to remove the bindings.
+It is good style to call this before releasing the binding manager, but it will automatically be done if the binding manager is deallocated while it has active bindings.

-See the [KJSimpleBindingDemo](http://github.com/kristopherjohnson/KJSimpleBinding/blob/master/KJSimpleBinding/KJBindingManager.m) sample code for a complete example.
+See the [KJSimpleBindingDemo](http://github.com/kristopherjohnson/KJSimpleBinding/blob/master/KJSimpleBindingDemo/ViewController.m) sample code for a complete example.

 ## Future Directions